devfakhzan/connect-four/README.md

     - All games data fetching contains built-in pagination
     - Game data contains `winningStreakCoordinates` recording the winning streak coordinates
     - Game data contains `playLog` which allows the game to be replayed step-by-step
-    - Game data contains `plainView` to help visualization of the current game board
+    - Game data contains `plainView` to help with the visualization of the current game board

-- Front-end demo:
+- Front-end:
     - **[Demo Site for API Usage](https://connect-four.fakhzan.com)**
     - Web application (HTML, CSS, JS)
     - Vite + Vue.js 3